Aldosee/SQL-Project-DA/README.md

  - PostgreSQL: Database management system.
  - Visual Studio Code: Database managemnt and executing SQL queries.
  - Git & GitHub: Version control and share SQL scripts and analysis.
 Project tracking of updates.
- - PowerBI: Data visualization and to give a comprehensive of the data analysis.
+ - PowerBI: Data visualization and to give a comprehensive insight of the data analysis.

  ## 🔎 Analysis